perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Features:
     - Contact search:
         - You can access its settings under `Settings -> Contact Search`.
-    - App &amp; contact alias:
+    - App & contact alias:
         - You can access it in apps/contacts' info menu(long press menu).

 - Changes: